mailjet/wordpress-mailjet-plugin-apiv3/README.md

 ### What is Mailjet?
 [Mailjet](http://www.mailjet.com) is an all-in-one solution to send, track and deliver both marketing and transactional emails.
 Its Cloud-Based infrastructure is unique and highly scalable.
 A proprietary technology optimizes the sending and the deliverability of your messages.

-### Why use Mailjet as an SMTP relay for Wordpress?
+### Why use Mailjet as an SMTP relay for WordPress?
 1 in 4 legitimate email gets lost or ends up a the spam folder.
 By Sending your email through Mailjet's SMTP relay, you will avoid this and make sure that your recipients receive your messages in real time, straight into their inbox.
 You will also be able to track the delivery (opens, bounces, etc.) as well as the activity of your emails (clicks, opens, etc.).
 On top of that, tools such as our Newsletter editor will let you create and send a beautiful marketing campaign in only a few minutes.
 All this added value comes with no engagement and very low prices.

 ### Do I need a Mailjet Account?
 Yes.
 You can create one for free: it's easy and it only takes a few minutes.

 ### How to get started with this plugin?
 Once you have a Mailjet account, an installation Wizard will guide you through.
-You want to use Mailjet as an SMTP relay, so you will need to change these parameters in your Wordpress email configuration: username and password.
+You want to use Mailjet as an SMTP relay, so you will need to change these parameters in your WordPress email configuration: username and password.
 These credentials are provided in your 'My Account > API Keys' section [HERE](https://app.mailjet.com/account/api_keys)

 ### How do I get synchronize my lists?
 Synchronization is automatic, that's the beauty of this plugin!
 It doesn't matter whether your lists were uploaded on your Wordpress interface or on your Mailjet account: they will always remain up-to-date on both sides.